jonthesquirrel/SpectateTP/README.md

 Players can normally use spectator mode to teleport to anyone without permission (using the number keys).
 However, spectator mode can be useful, so disabling it shouldn't be the only option.

-This plugin prevents players from teleporting using spectator mode, unless they have the permission: `spectate.tp`
+This plugin prevents players from teleporting using spectator mode, unless they have permission.

+Config:
-The `deny-message` is configurable in the config.
-Set it to an empty string `''` to not send any message.
+- `deny-message` - The message users get if they teleport using spectator mode without having the permission.
+Set to an empty string `''` to not send a message.

+Permissions:
+- `spectatetp.tp` - can teleport using spectator mode
+- `spectatetp.reload` - can reload the config file

+Commands:
+- `/spectatetp-reload` - reloads the config file

 Known issues:
-- Some spigot versions cause `PlayerTeleportEvent.TeleportCause` to return `UNKNOWN`, causing the plugin to not block teleportation.
+- Some spigot versions cause `PlayerTeleportEvent.TeleportCause` to return `UNKNOWN` when it should return `SPECTATE`, causing the teleport blocking to not work.
 If this happens, update to the latest spigot jar.

+Changelog:
+`1.1`
+- built jar properly to reduce size dramatically

+`1.1.1`
+- small speed optimization

+`1.2.0`
+- added command to reload config
+- if deny-message is empty string, sends no message instead of blank message

 **[Downloads (1.8)](https://github.com/lasercar/SpectateTP/releases) | [Spigot forum thread](https://www.spigotmc.org/resources/spectatetp.12003)**